 The recipe I use for this simple smoked Canada goose breast is a very straightforward 3 Step Process.

 You can use a quality electric smoker such as the Bradley Digital 6 Rack Smoker

 Alternatively a simple kettle grill such as the Weber Original Kettle Grill.

 What You Need To Make Smoked Goose Breast

 This smoked wild goose breast recipe can be made using either an electric or charcoal Smoker or on a kettle-style grill using coals.

 Wood Chips For Smoke Flavor

-Go for one of these fruiter flavors if you prefer a lighter smokey taste for your goose breast.
+Go for one of these fruit flavors if you prefer a light smokey taste for your goose breast.
 Remember to soak your wood chips before adding them to the smoker or heated coals.